keentooyyy/SaveNLoadModern/README.md

 ## About

 SaveNLoadModern is a modern, web-based game save file management system built with Django.
 It provides a centralized platform for users to save, load, and manage their game progress across multiple games and save slots.
-The system features a client worker application that runs on user machines to handle local save file operations, FTP integration for cloud storage, and a comprehensive admin dashboard for managing games, users, and operations.
+The system features a client worker application that runs on user machines to handle local save file operations, SMB/CIFS network share integration for fast LAN storage, and a comprehensive admin dashboard for managing games, users, and operations.

 ### Key Features